 Critical - missing disk

-A disk is missing from the array bringing it to 'critical' status.
+0 A disk is missing from the array bringing it to 'critical' status.
 The array is still accessib

 but another disk failure could result in data loss.

 Verifying

-• •

 ofo The array is currently running a disk integrity check.

+010

-45% Rebuilding
+(23) Rebuilding

-(2) The array is currently rebuilding meaning you replaced a failed disk or added a new dis
+The array is currently rebuilding meaning you replaced a failed disk or added a new disk

 to a 'critical' state array.

-Critical - rebuild required
+- Critical - rebuild required

-The array has all disks, but one disk requires rebuilding.
+0 The array has all disks, but one disk requires rebuilding.

-(3) Disabled
+Disabled

 The icon represents a disabled array, meaning more than one disk failed and the array is

 no longer accessible

-Initializing
+100 Initializing

 å The array is initializing.
 The two types of initialization are Foreground and Background

 (See Initialization)

-υ Uninitialized
+194000 Uninitialized

-V The array initialization process has been interrupted, and the process is incomplete.
+U The array initialization process has been interrupted, and the process is incomplete.

 Not Initialized

 U Disk is not initialized yet, and needs to be initialized before use

+( 10-01 ) Disk is not initialized yet, and needs to be initialized before use

 Legacy

-1 An existing file system has been detected on the disk.
+An existing file system has been detected on the disk.
 These disks are classified as legal

-- Brief drives.
+drives.

-0.0 W W.W.
-Normal
+In Normal

-400 The array status is normal
+The array status is normal

+40

-/770 Initializing
+3 70 Initializing

-To the second The array is initializing, either foreground or background initialization
+The array is initializing, either foreground or background initialization

+I.: it: -1:t: Ct1

-0.025 Initialization Stopped
+U2 Initialization Stopped

 The initialization has been stopped.
 Current status is uninitialized.

-40

-- On Critical - Inconsistency
+Critical - Inconsistency

 Data in the array is inconsistent and needs to be rebuilt.

+Data in the array to incomplishent and needs to be reculif.

-Critical - missing disk
+K Critical - missing disk

-• 6
+• A disk has been removed or experienced failure, and user needs to reinsert disk or add a

 new disk.

 Rebuilding

-The array is currently rebuilding.
+Rebuilding The array is currently rebuilding.

-• Rebuilding